q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 101 & 101 & 88 & 88\end{pmatrix}
 $$

-This is just a simple case of Upsampling, and i haven not done much research about it.
+This is just a simple case of Upsampling, and I haven not done much research about it.

 ```python
 class Upsample: